SurveyCompo/surveycompo-doc/docs/customization.md

 # Customizations

 As a web component, SurveyCompo provides a plethora of customization options, enabling it to integrate flawlessly into your website or application.
-You can modify its size, position, and styling to align with your brand and style using CSS.
-Additionally, you can customize the survey's appearance by changing its theme, layout, and HTML structure.
+This section covers the various customization options available in SurveyCompo, including themes, CSS, spacing, custom HTML, and block layout.
+You'll learn how to leverage these customization options to create visually appealing and user-friendly surveys that resonate with your audience.
+You can find the source code for the example used in this section in the [:material-github:{.right-icon}Example Repository](https://surveycompo.github.io/examples/){:target="\_blank"}

 Before delving into the specifics, let's explore a key feature that sets SurveyCompo apart in terms of style customization: Style Encapsulation.